Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 ### Application resources

-When the bootstrapper is created, the build task copies important native resources from the target assembly into the application host:
+When the bootstrapper is created, the build task copies all native resources from the target assembly into the application host.
+This includes:

 - Application manifest (resource type: `24`).
 Configured by the `<ApplicationManifest>` project property.
 - Application icon (resource types: `3` and `14`).
 Configured by the `<ApplicationIcon>` project property.